Markon101/youtube-video-face-swap/README.md

 The first two exampels are trained with images scraped from google, that's why the swapped faces look a bit frozen. <br/>
 The last one was trained using only two videos of interviews.<br/>
 You can see that it can transfer facial expressions much better than the ones trained with static images.

-## What's coming next?

-Since I am more into audio processing, I would like to transfer the concept of face swapping on music signals.<br/>
-If you have any suggestions, please let me know.

 ## Credits